contentful/contentful_model/README.md

 If you've defined this in a class, any queries to the API will filter out entities which aren't valid.
 This applies to both relations (where you might get a collection), or searches.

 ## Returning nil for fields which aren't defined

-If an object is valid, but has content missing from a field, the Contentful API simply doesn't return the field, which is frustrating.
-That means that you have to check manually for its existence to avoid raising a `ContentfulModel::AttributeNotFoundError`.
+If an object is valid, but has content missing from a field, the Contentful API doesn't return the field.
+That means that you have to check manually for its existence to avoid raising a `NoMethodError`.

 We decided it would be nice to be able to declare that certain fields should return nil, rather than raising an error.
 You can do that as follows: